Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 Although Incurin can have generally mild side-effects (including appetite loss, swelling of the vulva and increased thirst), there are some reports of owners noticing significant behavioral changes in their dogs when on this medication.

 If your senior dog is prescribed Incurin and you notice behavior changes, discuss them with your veterinarian as a change of medication might be needed.
+As with any medication the risks and benefits must be weighed up.

 All options are long-term propositions and Fifi will most likely need to continue to take the medications for the rest of her life.